-In 1931, we moved in response to the overcrowded conditions at our Louisville property, to the current 251 acre farm in Versailles, Kentucky.
+In 1931, we moved in response to the overcrowded conditions at our Louisville property, to a 251 acre farm in Versailles, Kentucky.

-Fifty-six children and a small staff relocated to a farm, in Versailles, Ky.
+Fifty-six children and a small staff relocated.
 Pictured is the main homestead named after the governor- the Crittenden building.